robertpeteuil/auto-host-config/README.md

 **Clone this repo to your main computer**

-Create a directory, download the repo into it and `cd` to it with the following commmands:
+Create a directory, download the repo into it and `cd` to it with the following commands:

 ```
 mkdir host-setup